 foreign universities, and are dependent on being issued exit permits by the

-· There are approximately 10,000 Palestinian prisoners in
+· There are at least 900 Palestinian prisoners incarcerated in

 · Continuing chronic shortages of construction materials,